 This is because the average person can reasonably expect to earn in the neighbourhood of £1.5 million during his lifetime.
-But if that person works hard and grows his income at 8% per year, he could have more than £2.25 million more than that.
+But if that person works hard and grows his income by 8% per year, he could have more than £2.25 million more than that.
 If he doesn’t, his £1.5 million can dry up to a bit over £750,000 (or even less).
 So not working to make the most of your income can cost you millions of pounds.

 To avoid these money mistakes, simply develop and execute a plan to make the most of your career.